ryukinix/mar/README.md

                         The path (can be a folder name or path) to save the output
   -l LONG, --long-size LONG
-                        The long size in seconds to labelize the allocation time
-  -i INTERVAL, --interval INTERVAL
+                        The long size range like [x, y] (closed-range) to labelize the allocation time -i INTERVAL, --interval INTERVAL
                         The interval number to count longs on streaking rows -v, --verbose         Allow the user control printint or not control operations
-  --ignore IGNORE       Pass a regex pattern to file experiments on reading --ignore-first        Ignore the first experiment (the same of --ignore
+  --ignore IGNORE       Pass a wildcard pattern to file experiments on reading --ignore-first        Ignore the first experiment (the same of --ignore
                         .*1.csv

 ```